Best Practices

 Consider:

-• Dedicated admin
+• Dedicated person responsible for Agency OS admin

-25-50+ People
+25-50+ people

 Implement:

-• Full department structure
+• Full department structure (unhide Departments in nav)

-• Advanced role customization
+• Advanced role customisation

-• Resource capacity planning
+• Resource capacity planning using Team Workload

-• Integration with other systems
+• Integration with accounting software

-Tips from Successful Agencies
+Tips from successful agencies

 "Start with Projects Only"